 In a small room, the wrong window covering can make things feel more cramped than they are.
-Bulky curtains eat into floor space when drawn back.
-Wide-slatted venetians add visual weight.
-And anything that stacks up thickly at the top of a window cuts into what little natural light you have.
+Anything that stacks up thickly at the top of a window cuts into natural light.
+Anything that sits too far from the glass crowds the space.
+And heavy textures or busy patterns add visual noise that makes a small room feel smaller.

 The good news is that several blind styles are genuinely suited to compact rooms.
 Here is how they compare, and why roller blinds tend to come out on top for most small-space applications.